BGMP/minecraft-data/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at this repo's [issues tab](https://github.com/BGMP/minecraft-data/issues).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/minecraft-data/blob/master/CODE_OF_CONDUCT.md).
+Bug reports are welcome on GitHub at this repo's [issues tab](https://github.com/BGMP/minecraft-data/issues).
+This project is intended to be a safe, welcoming space for collaboration, thus I'm absolutely open to any changes to be submitted through a pull request [here](https://github.com/BGMP/minecraft-data/pulls)!

 ## Licence